aws-samples/aws-serverless-workshops/MultiRegion/1_API/README.md

 ![DymamoDB Create SXRTickets](images/dynamodb-create-sxrtickets.png)

-## 3. Create Four Lambda functions
+## 3. Create Three Lambda functions

-Next, you will create four Lambda functions.
+Next, you will create three Lambda functions.
 First, navigate to **Lambda** in the console (again ensuring you are still in the correct region) and click **Create a function**